graphile/crystal/postgraphile/website/postgraphile/config.md

-The preset also accepts keys for each supported scope. `graphile-config` has no native scopes, but different Graphile projects can register their own scopes, for example `graphile-build` registers the `inflection`, `gather` and `schema` scopes, `graphile-build-pg` registers the `pgConfigs` scope, and PostGraphile registers the `server` scope.
+The preset also accepts keys for each supported scope. `graphile-config` has no native scopes, but different Graphile projects can register their own scopes, for example `graphile-build` registers the `inflection`, `gather` and `schema` scopes, `graphile-build-pg` registers the `pgConfigs` scope, and Grafserv registers the `server` scope.

 We highly recommend using TypeScript for dealing with your preset so that you